Journaling is a fast track to stress reduction

 10 wonderful journal prompts for caregivers

 All 25 prompts are great and we recommend trying them all.
-We’ve also chosen the 10 that we think caregivers would benefit from most.
+Here are the 10 prompts that we think caregivers would benefit from most.

 - List five good things about today.